PL-ML/code2inv/clang-fe/README.md

 # Known Issues
 <ul>
     <li> The program crashes if a non-existent file is passed as the argument.</li>
-    <li> The program crashes if undefined keywords are used (for eg. using the assert keyword without including assert.h) </li>
+    <li> The program simply ignores any errors it encounters in the C code. </li>
 </ul>